Hiya! I’m Cheryl, and I’m so happy you’re here!

 What is Real Food?

 Simply put, real foods are minimally processed foods that nourish the body.
-No matter what type of ‘diet’ or ‘non-diet’ you follow, adding a variety of real foods to your plate at every meal can deliver an abundance of nutrients to your body, helping you function at your best.
+No matter what type of ‘diet’ or ‘non-diet’ you follow, adding a variety of real foods to your plate at every meal can deliver abundant nutrients to your body, and help you function at your best.

 I also want to emphasize that I say “limit” highly processed foods rather than remove them.
 No food is forbidden in this space.
 There’s nothing quite like making something off-limits to trigger uncontrollable cravings in many of us.
 It’s all about balance.